Prag8855/aab/content/guides/permanent-residence.md

 - or **get a private pension**
     Your pension must guarantee an income of at least {{ FREELANCE_VISA_MIN_MONTHLY_PENSION|cur }}€ per month for at least 12 years.[^42]

-If you don't have a valid pension, you might still qualify for German citizenship.
-German citizenship does not have a pension requirement.[^41]
+If you don't have a valid pension, you can still [become a German citizen](#citizenship).
+Citizenship has no pension requirement.[^41]

 ## Permanent residence alternatives

+### Citizenship

 **You might qualify for German citizenship**, even if you can't get permanent residence.
-Citizenship is better because you get a German passport, you can work in other EU countries, you can vote in elections.
-Citizenship can't be revoked, and it doesn't expire if you leave Germany for a long time.

 To become a German citizen, you must...[^43]

-- Live in Germany for 5 years
+- [ ] Live in Germany for 5 years, or 3 years if you have a German spouse[^47]
-- Speak B1 German
+- [ ] Speak B1 German[^48]
-- Support yourself and your family without social benefits
+- [ ] Support yourself and your family without social benefits
-- Take the citizenship test (*Einbürgerungstest*)
+- [ ] Take the citizenship test (*Einbürgerungstest*)
-- Not have a conviction for a criminal offence
+- [ ] Not be convicted for a crime

-**If you are self-employed**, it might be easier to get citizenship, because there is no [pension requirement](#pension-requirements-for-the-pr).[^46]
+Citizenship is better than permanent residence because...

+- You get a German passport
+- You can live and work in other [EU](/glossary/European%20Union) countries
+- You can't lose your citizenship
+- Your citizenship does not expire if you leave Germany
+- You don't need a pension to qualify[^46]

+Permanent residence might be better if your country does not allow dual citizenship.
+China, India, Indonesia, Japan, Kazakhstan, Malaysia, Nepal, and Singapore don't allow dual citizenship.[^49] If you become a German citizen, you lose the citizenship of these countries.

 ## How to apply in Berlin